StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 ### Via a Helm Repository

 Of course, you can make it even easier to deploy an application by using a [Helm charts repository](https://helm.sh/docs/helm/helm_repo/).
-To demonstrate this, I will deploy the Kubernetes dashboard application, which is distributed under a public chart repository.
+To demonstrate this, I will deploy a different app, the Kubernetes dashboard application, which is distributed under a public chart repository.
 You can add this application to StarlingX by following the steps below :